 The main purpose of a horses ligament is to maintain their bones in alignment and to support and stabilise the horses joints, as our ligaments do for us.
 Some joints have one ligament supporting them on both sides so there are many ligaments within a horses anatomy.

 Collateral ligaments are found in the coffin, fetlock and hock joints.
 Palmar annular ligaments are only found in the fetlock.
 Whilst the accessory (check) ligament is next to the deep flexor tendon and the meniscal and cruciate ligaments support the stifle.

 Equine tendon injuries occur more often in exercising horses due to the nature of the injuries often relating to movement.

 Horses are at greater risk of sustaining tendon injuries if overweight or unfit although strenuous activity can create risk for any horse.
-Movements where the horse may over stretch such as jumping or turning tightly can lead to tendon strains.
+Movements where the horse may over stretch such as jumping, moving on uneven ground or turning tightly can lead to tendon strains.
 Galloping on uneven surfaces or flying around a barrel creates significant movement within the joint and which can naturally lead to tendon injuries.
 It is there for easy to recognise how common tendon injuries are experienced in horses as many of us push our horses to their full capacity.

 The severity of the injury can vary which in turn dictates the required treatment.